east-sussex-county-council/Escc.AzureDeployment/README.md

 Our custom deployment script [runs unit tests before deployment](http://channel9.msdn.com/Shows/Windows-Azure-Friday/Custom-Web-Site-Deployment-Scripts-with-Kudu-with-David-Ebbo) using [NUnit](http://www.nunit.org/) and manages dependencies using [NuGet package restore](http://docs.nuget.org/docs/reference/package-restore).

+### Strong named assemblies

+We give some of our assemblies a strong name, but the path to the strong name key file needs to be different on Azure.
+We upload three files to a directory on Azure:

+* our key file
+* a copy of `replace-strong-name.xslt.example` containing the real path to the key file
+* a copy of [msxsl](http://www.microsoft.com/en-gb/download/details.aspx?id=21714) to apply the transform to each `.csproj` file before building it

-We strong name our assemblies uploading our key file to Azure and creating an `SCM_BUILD_ARGS` app setting on the Configure page in the management portal for the Azure Website.
-The app setting value looks like this:
+We then put the path to that directory into a `STRONG_NAME_PATH` app setting on the Configure page in the management portal for the Azure Website, so that the Kudu deployment script can find it.

- `/p:SignAssembly=true /p:AssemblyOriginatorKeyFile="<path-to-key.snk>"`

 Set up your deployment repository
 ---------------------------------